peteroupc/encoding/docs/PeterO.DataIO.md

 <b>Deprecated.</b> Use ToReader instead.

-Wraps a portion of a byte array into a byte reader.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows: `bytes.ToByteReader(offset, length)`  .
+ Wraps a portion of a byte array into a byte reader.
+In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToByteReader(offset, length)` bytes.ToByteReader(offset, length) .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

   <b>Parameters:</b>

  * <i>bytes</i>: The byte array to wrap into a byte reader.

  * <i>offset</i>: A zero-based index showing where the desired portion of  <i>bytes</i>
  begins.

  * <i>length</i>: The length, in bytes, of the desired portion of  <i>bytes</i>
  (but not more than  <i>bytes</i>
  's length).

 <b>Return Value:</b>